sws144/quant-trading/P1-AnalyzeTrades/README.md

 1. validation exhibits
 1. test estimated predicted return for single record
 1. **decide best model** by copying run from local mlflow to repo mlflow and update `app.py`
-1. **update requirements in P1- folder** by running `pipenv lock --keep-outdated -d -r > output/requirements.txt` outside virtual env and copying to P1-... folder
+1. **update requirements in P1- folder** by running `pipenv lock --keep-outdated -d -r > ../requirements.txt` outside virtual env and copying to P1-... folder
-    1. faster, if available: pull requirements.txt directly from mlflow run artifacts
+    1. backup: pull requirements.txt directly from mlflow run artifacts
 1. **run tests** including `pytest` and `flask run` and `docker build...` below
 1. **save work as ipynb and html** by
     1. Saving jupyter interactive to original mlflow